marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: ipa-max-agg-items

-    IPA-CP is also capable to propagate a number of scalar values passed in an aggregate. ipa-max-agg-items controls the maximum number of such values per one parameter.
+    IPA-CP is also capable to propagate a number of scalar values passed in an aggregate. :gcc-param:`ipa-max-agg-items`` controls the maximum number of such values per one parameter.

   .. gcc-param:: ipa-cp-loop-hint-bonus